sleuthsister/Docker_Test_/README.md

 The documentation takes you through the process of creating a simple microservices architecture and then containerizing it using Docker for fast and efficient deployment.

+This project is a containerized microservice architecture built with Python and Flask.
+It demonstrates a decoupled backend system where independent services handle specific domains (Users and Tasks), communicating with each other internally, and exposing endpoints to a vanilla HTML/JavaScript frontend via an API Gateway.

 ## Tech Stack